awsdocs/amazon-s3-userguide/doc_source/MultiFactorAuthenticationDelete.md

 **Note**
 To use MFA delete with versioning, you enable `MFA Delete`\.
 However, you cannot enable `MFA Delete` using the AWS Management Console\.
 You must use the AWS Command Line Interface \(AWS CLI\) or the API\.
 For examples of using MFA delete with versioning, see the examples section in the topic [Enabling versioning on buckets](manage-versioning-examples.md)\.
+You cannot use MFA delete with lifecycle configurations\.
+For more information about lifecycle configurations and how they interact with other configurations, see [Lifecycle and other bucket configurations](lifecycle-and-other-bucket-config.md)\.

 To enable or disable MFA delete, you use the same API that you use to configure versioning on a bucket\.
 Amazon S3 stores the MFA delete configuration in the same *versioning* subresource that stores the bucket's versioning status\.